uhop/dcl-site/source/docs/general/constructors/index.md

 x.salut();
 ```

-We can override existing behavior, add new, or add more properties.
+We can override existing behavior and properties, or add new properties.
 Obviously
 for this to work, a parameter bag should be sanitized.
 It cannot contain random
 properties.
 Usually it is not a problem.